Sushmita01/animating-line-charts-d3/README.md

-# Homework #3: Global Developments
+# Animating Line Charts with D3: Global Developments dataset

 We apply knowledge about D3 animations and joins to create a multi-line chart (i.e., a line chart with multiple lines) that interactively updates as countries and attributes for the dataset are changed.